 What is IRC?

 IRC, or Internet Relay Chat, is a form of real-time text messaging between multiple users at the same time.
 Users connect to a server using an IRC client and join channels (chat rooms).
-Users type messages which are broadcast to all users within a channel.
+Users type messages which are broadcasted to all users within a channel.
 IRC also allows one to one communication between connected users.
 This is the primary form of communication for members of the Mozilla community; developers, testers, users, and the like.

 General Rules and Etiquette

 Once you have your client set up (see software below) and are connected to IRC, there are some basic rules you should follow to ensure the most enjoyable and productive IRC experience: